terraci init

 Interactive Mode (Default)

-terraci initThis launches a TUI wizard that prompts you to select:
+terraci initThis launches a TUI wizard with the following groups:

 Non-Interactive Mode